opencog/benchmark/README.md

 matcher and other OpenCog processes.

 ## Organization

-For now all benchmarks across the various OpenCog repositories will be centralized here, with the folder names (under that root folder) equal to names of the repositories being benchmarked.
-As well as likely some common tools placed under some common folder.
+Each distinct benchmark has it's own instructions for building and running it.
+See individual directories for details.

+* atomspace -- A synthetic benchmark for measuring core AtomSpace functions, such as rates for creating Nodes and Links, rates for deleting them, and rates for setting and getting TruthValues and IncomingSets.

+* query-trite -- A synthetic benchmark containing a trivial pattern matcher query.

+* query-links -- A real-world benchmark for performing a complex pattern match on a real-world natural-langauge dataset.

 ## Prerequisites
+Some, but not all of the benchmarks require the "Google Benchmarks" micro-benchmarking tool.

 ### Google Benchmarks

-Google Benchmark is a library supporting C++ benchmarks writing.
+Google Benchmark is a library supporting C++ micro-benchmarking.
-Use following commands to build and install it:
+Build and install it:

 ```
     git clone https://github.com/google/benchmark.git google-benchmark